Mountain Base Jumping

 Are You Flying By The Seat Of Your Pants?

-Are You Headed In The Right Direction?
+Are You Heading In The Right Direction?

 Suicide By Panic

-Critical Questions You Must Ask
+7 Critical Questions To Ask Yourself

 Does your strategy spell out your plan of action in exact detail with logical steps to grow your business?
 Does it allow customers and clients to quickly and easily appreciate who you are - what you stand for - and the unique value that separates you from everyone else in the universe?
 Is it comprehensive in scope while simultaneously preventing you from getting bogged down with unnecessary details so you don't head in the wrong direction?
 Does it stop you from doing what you detest - playing guessing games and wondering what to do next?